-Alicia Kısmet Eler (they/them) is an arts journalist, critic and comedian.
-They are the author of The Selfie Generation, and the visual art critic/reporter at the Minneapolis Star Tribune, which won a 2021 Pulitzer Prize for the breaking news reporting of George Floyd’s killing.
-Alicia’s journalism and memoir has been published in The Guardian, New York Magazine, Glamour, Harper’s Bazaar, and The Markaz Review, and her fiction has appeared in Queen Mobs Teahouse and Projecttile Lit.
+Alicia is a former Staff Reporter for Hyperallergic.
+Her journalism and memoir have been published in The Guardian, New York Magazine, Glamour, Harper’s Bazaar, and The Markaz Review, and her fiction has appeared in Queen Mobs Teahouse and Projecttile Lit.

 For long bio, click here.